Content Notes: State Violence, Abuse, Descriptions of Gaslighting, Domestic Violence.

 B I’ve always stayed away from categorisations of disease and illness – disease especially because I get this sense of “othering” and something requiring pathologisation and determination via biology, as if somehow this is a genetic glitch or a biological factor that can be zapped away or cured – I’ve always found that discourse really problematic.
 Similarly, I’ve had psychiatrists say to me (though they never told me this was a temporary thing like they did C – quite the opposite) that the world would never accommodate me.
 I remember one really awful psychiatrist who assessed me and he offered me a handful of options for my life with the kind of labels/diagnoses I’d been given:

-All of these were framed within the context of me having an unlucky and grim long-term disease.
+None of these were/are a problem for me, but they were all framed negatively and within the context of me having an unlucky and grim long-term disease.
 Sure, I still have problems today, but I’m not at the same crisis level I was at 10 years ago.
 Just because these things are described as illness and disease, doesn’t mean those experiencing it have to take on this framework for the rest of their lives.
 Experiences and diagnoses can also change over time, and the medical world can make mistakes.
 Sure I’m still poorly sometimes, but my body is very much part of struggle and the reproduction of all sorts of things – penetrating forces and dynamics under capitalism – but I can’t be seen as othered.
 I think it’s a cop out to say that mental health experiences are relegated to just “a few bad apples” who represent a minority of people – lots of people face mental health problems, lots of people experience psychosis, and I think that we have to put the buck back where it should be, which is basically looking at society rather than saying “this is a biologically determined thing and you’re therefore an outsider” – this rhetoric can easily slip into victim-blaming.

 C I always find psychosis, as a definition within a medical model, confusing.
 After my initial engagement with mental health services, I was also given a diagnoses of PTSD.
 I always found it strange where these institutions then drew the line between these two conditions.
 What’s a hallucination and what’s dissociation?!
 That feels pretty damn arbitrary to me – if I see one thing and they call it a flashback because I’ve experienced that as an idea before, “that’s PTSD”.
 But if I experience something they regard as “new” in some way or some other slight detail in the experience then that’s “part of the psychosis” almost as if they imagined these venn diagrams of things and to be legitimate an experience had to fit within one of the circles.
 I always found it really strange when they first gave me a diagnosis of “psychotic illness” which they said they’d given me because although my experiences were “extreme” they didn’t want to say schizophrenia because they believed I’d “recover” from whatever they thought this was.
 Being handed a prescription with “psychotic illness” written in big black letters with a marker pen felt weirdly Victorian, akin to being branded as “hysterical” or some other slightly gendered term or something that alluded to something awful, but vague enough for them to say “don’t worry, bed rest, bed rest!” etc. It all felt so strange at the time.